hectorsector/azure-scratch/README.md

 ### Second step: provision environment

-Have the learner edit make the following changes to the `provision-azure.yml` workflow.
+Have the learner edit and make the following changes to the `provision-azure.yml` workflow.

 1. Move `provision-workflow.yml` into the `.github/workflows` folder
 2. Edit `AZURE_WEBAPP_NAME` of the file by replacing `USERNAME` with the user/learners **GitHub handle**